pshrmn/hickory/docs/api/Browser.md

 history.go(2);
 ```

 The `go` function is used to jump forward and backward to already visited locations.
 If you call it with a negative number, it goes backward.
 With a positive number, it goes forward.
-If you call it with no value (or `0`), it will re-emit the current location (with a `POP` action).]
+If you call it with no value (or `0`), it will reload the current location.

 #### arguments